renich/padrino-book/01-02-basics-and-tools.md

 To actually see a running padrino app, you need a web browser of your choice.
-For writing the application, you can either use an Integrated Development Environment (IDE) or with a plain text editor.
+For writing the application, you can either use an Integrated Development Environment (IDE) or a plain text editor.

 Nowadays there are a bunch of Integrated Development Environments (IDEs) out there: